ehsinsight/api-examples-dotnet/README.md

 # Summary
 This C# example project demonstrates the following API actions:
-* Add a user
+* Add, Update, and Delete a user
+* Add, Update, and Delete a form
+* Add, Update, and Delete a business hierarchy
-* Add a contact
+* Add and Delete an employer
-* Update a user
+* Add and Delete a position
+* Add an attachment
 * Execute a report
-* Execute a report with a named query
-* Add a form
-* Edit a form
-* Add a business hierarchy
-* Edit a business hierarchy
-* Add an employer
-* Add a position
-* Add an attachment

 Full API Documentation is located at **Help / API Documentation**.